Wondering What Your Recent Deposit From SBAD TREAS 310 Is?

-The economic injury disaster loan is an loan from the SBA to off set financial hardships due to the recent pandemic.
+The economic injury disaster loan is a loan from the SBA to offset financial hardships due to the recent pandemic.
 If your business has recently applied for the SBA’s EIDL, then this recent ACH deposit from the name of “SBAD TREAS 310” is your advance from the SBA.
 This advance does NOT have to be repaid.

 However, the loan that follows will have to be repaid.

 What Your ACH from SBAD TREAS 310 May Look Like

 As you can see above, a recent deposit for the amount of $1,000 confused our business just as much as all of you.

 Do I Need To Pay Back My EIDL Advance?

 The deposit you received that reads “SBAD TREAS 310” is only an advance.
 Some people are calling this the EIDL “Grant” as it does NOT have to be paid back.
 If you have received this deposit, then the rest of the loan will follow in the next coming weeks.

 An EIDL loan however you do need to pay back with interest.
 Interest rates are fixed at 3.75% or 2.75% for nonprofits.
 These loans have a payment time frame of 30 years, available in all 50 states of the United States, and have no pre-payment penalties.